 Paris Orly airport is the smaller airport of the two airports serving Paris by scheduled services (Le Bourget only for Business jets).
-It is with 31 Mio. passengers in 2017 the second busiest airport of France.
+It is, with 33 Mio. passengers in 2019, the second busiest airport of France.
 It’s a hub for Air France, Aigle Azur, HOP, La Compagnie, Corsair, French Bee and Transavia France.
 It’s a focus city for Easyjet, Air Caribes, Royal Air Maroc, Air Algerie and Vueling.

 The traffic is constantly and there is always a mix of different Airlines.
-As highlights you can say that Cubana operating into ORY with an IL-96-300.
 Royal Air Maroc and Air Algerie operating into ORY with heavies on some of their flights are operated by their longhaul fleets that are rarely seen on the rest of the main hubs in Europe.
 It’s easy to get nearly all of the traffic without changing spots.

-Written by Patrick Weis, Bas Velders and Björn Van Brussel (last update June Feb 2019)
+Written by Patrick Weis, Bas Velders, Severin Hackenberger, Brandon Duc and Björn Van Brussel (last update: July 2021)

 |Restrooms||Inside the terminal or on the marked Mc Donald’s and the supermarkets..|

 |Drinks/Food||Inside the terminal or as marked on the map.|